 Methodology: Multiplex probe ligation-dependent amplification (MLPA).

 Analytical sensitivity and specificity: 99 percent.

 Limitations: Diagnostic errors can occur due to rare sequence variations.
-Single base pair substitutions, small deletions/duplications, regulatory region mutations, and deep intronic mutations will not be detected.
+Single base pair substitutions, small deletions/duplications, regulatory region and deep intronic variants will not be detected.
 This test is unable to determine chromosomal phase of SMN1 or SMN2 copies.

 |Component Test Code*||Component Chart Name||LOINC|

 |2013438||SMA Copy Number, Symptoms||75325-1|